gsoft-inc/wl-squide/docs/getting-started.md

 ### Module's registration

-The most distinctive aspect of this shell is the conventions it enforce to load and register remote modules.
+The most distinctive aspect of this shell is the conventions it enforces to load and register remote modules.
 Here's a rough idea of the flow:

 1. At bootstrap, the host application will try to [load predefined modules](/references/registration/registerRemoteModules.md) and call a registration function matching a specific name and signature for each module that is successfully loaded.